BrutPitt/virtualGizmo3D/readme.md

 # virtualGizmo3D
-**virtualGizmo3D** is an 3D GIZMO manipulator: it provides a way to rotate, move and scale a model, with mouse; a virtual trackball with dolly and pan features
+**virtualGizmo3D** is an 3D GIZMO manipulator: like a trackball it provides a way to rotate, move and scale a model, with mouse, also with dolly and pan features
 You can also define a way to rotate the model around any single axis.
-It use mouse movement on screen, mouse buttons and (eventually) key modifiers, like Shift/Ctrl/Alt/Super
+It use mouse movement on screen, mouse buttons and (eventually) key modifiers, like *Shift/Ctrl/Alt/Super*, that you define

 ![alt text](https://raw.githubusercontent.com/BrutPitt/virtualGizmo3D/master/screenshots/oglGizmo.gif)

 **virtualGizmo3D** internally uses quaternions to rotate the model, but You can also only pass your model matrix and gat back a transormation matrix with rotation, translazion and scale, inside.

 **virtualGizmo3D** is an *header only* tool.
-It uses the [**glm** mathematics library](https://github.com/g-truc/glm) (0.9.9 or higher), also it an *header only* tool.
+It does not depend on any framework or graphic engine: uses the simply [**glm** mathematics library](https://github.com/g-truc/glm) (0.9.9 or higher), also it an *header only* tool.

 ### Live WebGL2 example
 You can run/test an emscripten WebGL 2 example of **virtualGismo3D** from following link: